oracle/node-oracledb/.github/ISSUE_TEMPLATE/general-questions-and-runtime-problems.md

 **Cut and paste text showing the command you ran.
 No screenshots.
 Use a gist for long screen output and logs: see https://gist.github.com/**.

 3. Include a runnable Node.js script that shows the problem.
 Include all SQL needed to create the database schema.
+Use Markdown syntax, see https://help.github.com/github/writing-on-github/basic-writing-and-formatting-syntax

    The more details you give, the more we can help.